ashlr

 Token counts are a real operating cost.
 I started noticing it the same way you notice a slow memory leak: not all at once, but through accumulating evidence.
 The context window fills up faster than it should.
 Sessions hit the limit mid-refactor.
 The Anthropic invoice climbs past what feels proportionate to the actual work done.

 The culprit is usually reads.
-When Claude Code opens a 15,000-token file to change three lines, it ships all 15,000 tokens to the model as context.
+When an AI coding agent opens a 15,000-token file to change three lines, it ships all 15,000 tokens to the model as context.
 Grep a large codebase for an import pattern and you might get 85,000 tokens of match output that the model skims and discards.
-Every native Read, Grep, and Edit call transmits the full payload whether the model needs it or not.
+Every native read, grep, and edit call transmits the full payload whether the model needs it or not.

 That is the problem ashlr solves.